-7.14 Ensure TLS Cipher Suite ordering is configured (IIS7.0 only) (Scored)
+7.12 (L2) Ensure TLS Cipher Suite ordering is Configured (Automated)

 Cipher suites are a named combination of authentication, encryption, message authentication code, and key exchange algorithms used for the security settings of a network connection using TLS protocol.
 Clients send a cipher list and a list of ciphers that it supports in order of preference to a server.
 The server then replies with the cipher suite that it selects from the client cipher suite list.